 Visually look over the wing for dents or wrinkled skin (high load damage).
 Proceed from the root towards the wingtip inspecting the leading edge.
 Also, verify the quantity in the tank and secure the cap (look again for fuel stains), drain fuel from the quick drains.
 Walk along the leading edge (make sure to look at the strut too) to check for damage.

 Make sure the wingtip is firmly attached to the wing.
 Turn toward the aileron and move it carefully up and down and look at the right aileron, it must move in the opposite direction.
-Listen for any strange noises.
+Listen for any strange or odd noises.

 The flaps are still in the full down position, this gives us the change to inspect the tracks they move in.
 Again the hinges must have your attention, move the flap for any unusual movement or play.
 Do not forget to look at the mail wheel, tire and brakes.
 Check the tire pressure, as sometimes its not readily visible that the pressure is too low.